The-Burnes-Center/rebootdemocracy/README.md

 3. **Add Components**:
    - Start creating Vue components in the `components/` directory
-   - They will be auto-imported thanks to the Nuxt configuration
+   - They will be auto-imported.

 4. **Add Pages**:
    - Create additional pages in the `pages/` directory